naren-jha/git-cheatsheet/README.md

   - git diff <local_file_fully_qualified_name>
 * to see changes added as part of a particular commit:
   - git diff <commit_id>~ <commit_id>
+* list all files in a commit
+  - git diff-tree --no-commit-id --name-only -r <commit_id>
+    or create alias:
+    git config --global alias.files "diff-tree --no-commit-id --name-only -r" and then use: git files <commit_id>

 ## reset
 * git reset HEAD